jmunozji/ASGBD/_posts/2023-03-25-Oracle_installation.markdown

 Before we start we will need

-- Windows Server 2008 (64 bits) OS
+- Windows Server (64 bits) OS (2008 or higher)
-- Oracle 11g Serfer for Windows
+- Oracle 11g Server for Windows

-You can download a VirtualBox .ova virtual machine and the Oracle 11g Server in 2 .zip archives [here.](https://gvaedu-my.sharepoint.com/:f:/g/personal/j_munozjimeno_edu_gva_es/Etr345tDiSlDsyGdSrelkZIBSFHwZSd1TLmdrYH9Ov8dEw?e=OI7f1l)
+You can download a VirtualBox .ova virtual machine and the Oracle 11g Server [here.](https://gvaedu-my.sharepoint.com/:f:/g/personal/j_munozjimeno_edu_gva_es/Etr345tDiSlDsyGdSrelkZIBSFHwZSd1TLmdrYH9Ov8dEw?e=OI7f1l)

-When we start the machine it should look like the following image.
+When we start the machine it should look similar the following image.

 ![Clean Machine](../assets/Oracle_installation/1.png)

-Next you have to download the two .zip files with Oracle Database 11g Release 2.
-Unzip both files on the Desktop so that it looks like this:
+Next you have to download the .zip file with Oracle Database 11g Release 2.
+Unzip it on the Desktop so that it looks like this:

 ![Clean Machine](../assets/Oracle_installation/2.png)